-- You have purchased a professional edition CBH instance and the mapped CBH system can be logged in. - The security group to which the CBH instance belongs has enabled the database access port, and the network connection between the database and the CBH system is normal. - Resource RDS A has been managed as a host operation resource.
-For details, see How Can I Start Database Maintenance in a CBH System?

-You have obtained the access control permission for RDS A as the User_A user.
-For details, see Creating an ACL Rule.
+- The security group to which the CBH instance belongs has enabled the database access port, and the network connection between the database and the CBH system is normal. - Database RDS\A has been managed as a host resource. - O&M user User A has obtained the access control permission for RDS A.